-If your child is due to start Manorfield in September 2021, we have put together a short video which includes a show round of EYFS and a message from the EYFS teaching staff, Miss Skinner, Miss Wheatley, Mrs White and Mrs Elvidge.
+If your child is due to start Manorfield in September, we have put together a short video which includes a show round of EYFS and some examples of typical activities the children will be enjoying.

 Within this page you will also find useful information to view prior to your child beginning school with us at Manorfield.

 Parents may find the following resources helpful when thinking about how to talk to their child about starting school: